-Expenditures exceeded appropriations by \$1,456,214 for public works for snow and ice removal.
-The snow and ice removal over expenditure will be raised and was included in the fiscal year 2018.
+Expenditures exceeded appropriations in town council personnel, public works for snow and ice removal, debt service principal, and state and county assessment.
+The public works over expenditures will be funded in fiscal year 2019.

 NOTE 3 - CASH AND INVESTMENTS

 A cash and investment pool is maintained that is available for use by all funds.
 Each fund type's portion of this pool is displayed on the balance sheet as "Cash and Cash Equivalents".
 The deposits and investments of the trust funds are held separately from those of other funds.